Love's Labour's Lost: Synopsis

 The Princess of France and her ladies arrive, wishing to speak to the King regarding the cession of Aquitaine, but must ultimately make their camp outside the court due to the decree.
 In visiting the Princess and her ladies at their camp, the King falls in love with the Princess, as do the lords with the ladies.
 Berowne gives Costard a letter to deliver to the lady Rosaline, which Costard switches with Don Armado's letter that was meant for Jaquenetta.
 Jaquenetta consults two scholars, Holofernes and Sir Nathaniel, who conclude that the letter is written by Berowne and instruct her to tell the King.

 The King and his lords lie in hiding and watch one another as each subsequently reveals his feelings of love.
 The King ultimately chastises the lords for breaking the oath, but Berowne reveals that the King is likewise in love with the Princess.
 Jaquenetta and Costard enter with Berowne's letter and accuse him of treason.
 Berowne confesses to breaking the oath, explaining that the only study worthy of mankind is that of love, and he and the other men collectively decide to relinquish the vow.
 Arranging for Holofernes to entertain the ladies later, the men then dress as Muscovites and court the ladies in disguise.
-The Queen's courtier Boyet, having overheard their planning, helps the ladies trick the men by disguising themselves as each other.
+The Princess's courtier Boyet, having overheard their planning, helps the ladies trick the men by disguising themselves as each other.
 When the lords return as themselves, the ladies taunt them and expose their ruse.

 Impressed by the ladies' wit, the men apologize, and when all identities are righted, they watch Holofernes, Sir Nathaniel, Costard, Moth and Don Armado present the Nine Worthies.
 The four lords and Boyet heckle the play, saving their sole praise for Costard.
 Don Armado and Costard almost come to blows when Costard reveals mid-pageant that Don Armado has got Jaquenetta pregnant.
 Their spat is interrupted by news that the Princess's father has died.
 The Princess makes plans to leave at once, and she and her ladies, readying for mourning, declare that the men must wait a year and a day to prove their loves lasting.
 Don Armado announces he will swear a similar oath to Jaquenetta and then presents the nobles with a song.